wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-zero-trust-approach-to-security-microsoft-365/includes/2-examine-principles-components-of-model.md

 The underlying principles that provide the foundation of the Zero Trust model include:

- -  **Verify explicitly.** Always authenticate and authorize based on all available data points, including user identity, location, device health, service or workload, data classification, and anomalies.
+ -  **Verify explicitly.** Always authenticate and authorize based on all available data points.
+For example, user identity, location, device health, service or workload, data classification, and anomalies.
  -  **Use least privileged access.** Limit user access with just-in-time (JIT) and just-enough-access (JEA), risk-based adaptive policies, and data protection to help secure both data and productivity.
  -  **Assume breach.** Minimize blast radius for breaches and prevent lateral movement by segmenting access by network, user, devices, and app awareness.
 Verify all sessions are encrypted from start to finish.
 Use analytics to get visibility and drive threat detection and improve defenses.